Sonosfera

 In 2015, the owner of the Socialite Bar in London learned a £19,000 lesson.

 It started with a few letters.
 Then a visit from a PPL inspector who heard commercial music playing.
 The owner ignored the warnings.
-The result was a High Court order to pay £1,979 in damages and—crucially—£17,000 in legal costs.
+The result was a High Court order and documented legal costs.

 For playing background music.